johlym/johnathan-org/src/_posts/2015-07-24-on-docker-briefly.md

 title: On Docker (Briefly)
 slug: on-docker-briefly
 featured: false
-og_title: On Docker (Briefly) – Johnathan.org
-og_description: 'Ever since I discovered Docker, I’ve been a fan.
-Trying to explain Docker to the un-initiated is also fun.
-I describe it like so: Docker is like a Lunchable (or'
-meta_title: On Docker (Briefly) – Johnathan.org
-meta_description: A hand-crafted technology product by Johnathan Lyman

 layout: post
 categories: posts
 date: 2015-07-24 06:27:51.000000000 -07:00
 ---

-Ever since I discovered Docker, I’ve been a fan.
+Ever since I discovered Docker, I've been a fan.
 Trying to explain Docker to the un-initiated is also fun.
 I describe it like so:

 > Docker is like a Lunchable (or bento box).
 The container of said Lunchable is Docker and the VM it controls.
 Every section inside the container is each of the apps it runs.